CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

     - Name your tag **Ground** (name it EXACTLY the name we used in our if statement in the collision function in our script).
     - Click **Save**.
     - Click on the **Plane** ground object to see its components.
 Again.
-    - Find the **Tag** attribute and the dropdown.
+    - Find the **Tag** attribute and open the dropdown.
-    - Open the dropdown and you should see your newly created tag in the list.
+    - You should see your newly created tag in the list.
     - Click it to assign it to this object.
         - Unity does **NOT** do this automatically.
 So, don't forget this step!
 <br/>

-42. You remember earlier when we configured the **OnMove** function in our **Player Input** script?
+43. You remember earlier when we configured the **OnMove** function in our **Player Input** script?
 This time, we need to do the exact same thing, but for the **OnJump** function!
     - Click on **jearl_backwards** to view its components.
     - In the **Player Input** script, open the **Events** dropdown (same as before).
     - Open the **Player** dropdown.